pepipost/pepipost-laravel-driver/README.md

                                 "email" => "ccrecipient2@domain.com",
                             ]
                         ],
-                        // This will override the above cc_recipient specified in the mailer method, if provided.
+                        // This will override the above bcc_recipient specified in the mailer method, if provided.
                         "bcc" => [
                             [
                                 "email" => "bccrecipient1@domain.com",